oppia/oppia-web-developer-docs/Google-Summer-of-Code-2021.md

 ---

-### Simplify the Oppia build process
+### Angular Migration

+#### Note: This project can change a lot based on the progress of migration made till the community bonding period.
+We will try our best to make sure that the project doesn't change.
+That said, if such last-minute changes are troublesome for you, please consider applying to other projects.

 The build process that Oppia uses to prepare the files for reliably serving the site was changed quite a lot in the last years: we introduced webpack, changed our build scripts from bash to Python, and also upgraded some libraries.
 Since a lot of these changes affected the build process and sometimes weren’t accounted for, the build process is now clunky and quite hard to understand.

-This project’s aim is to simplify the build process, making it easy for developers to work with it and unifying the multiple entry points that need to build some files (backend tests, e2e tests, frontend tests, local dev server) as much as possible.
-After the project is complete, all the build-related stuff should be handled exclusively with the Angular CLI. **Note: This has a dependency on angular migration being complete.
-Incase migration looks like it might go well beyond the start of GSoC, please consider applying for a project that removes AngularJS from the codebase and introduces angular router.**
+This project’s aim is to simplify the build process by migrating to Angular-CLI, making it easy for developers to work with it and unifying the multiple entry points that need to build some files (backend tests, e2e tests, frontend tests, local dev server) as much as possible.
+After the project is complete, all the build-related stuff should be handled exclusively with the Angular CLI.

+**Note: If the migration of all directives and services is not complete before the start of GSoC, the student may have to migrate the remaining files.
+Based on the number of files left, we might remove the requirement of the migration to Angular-CLI (if the student is ok with the project be downsized).
+Hence, there could be a case that you research a lot about Angular-CLI and may not want to/ get to work on it during GSoC.
+Please consider these before applying to the angular migration project.**

 **Potential Mentors:** @vojtechjelinek, @seanlip, @dubeysandeep, @srijanreddy98